krispearcey/short-stories/stories/quiet-places.md

-He inched forward on worn fingertips, cautious not to exhale fully—he sensed the walls would press tighter if he did.

-The dark had thickened to something that his headlamp could not penetrate.
-Not blocked.
-Not reflected.
-Absorbed.

 <h1>Quiet Places</h1>

 He had been in the passage for what he estimated was four hours.
 His watch had stopped at the two-hour mark—battery, probably—and his phone had lost signal long before that.